Karlštejn: History

-Later, the Bohemian crown jewels were moved back to the castle and kept there for almost two centuries, with some short breaks.
-The castle underwent several reconstructions: in late Gothic style after 1480, in Renaissance style in the last quarter of the 16th century.
-In 1487, the big tower was damaged by fire and during the 16th century there were several adaptations.
+Later, the Bohemian crown jewels were moved back to the castle and kept there for almost two centuries.
+The castle underwent several reconstructions: in late Gothic style after 1480 and in Renaissance style in the last quarter of the 16th century.
+In 1487, the great tower was damaged by fire, and during the 16th century, there were several adaptations.
 During the Thirty Years' War in 1619, the coronation jewels and the archive were brought to Prague, and in 1620, the castle was turned over to Ferdinand II, Holy Roman Emperor.
-After having been conquered in 1648 by Swedes, it fell in disrepair.
+After having been conquered in 1648 by Swedes, it fell into disrepair.
 Finally, a Gothic Revival reconstruction was carried out by Josef Mocker between 1887 and 1899, giving the castle its present look.

-In 1902 the castle and estate were bought by the industrialist Wilhelm von Medinger from the Austrian politician Ludwig von Oppenheimer, who had lived there previously.
+In 1902, the castle and estate were bought by the industrialist Wilhelm von Medinger from the Austrian politician Ludwig von Oppenheimer, who had lived there previously.

 The nearby village was founded during the construction of the castle and bore its name until it was renamed to Buda in the wake of the Hussite Wars.
-Renamed to Budňany in the 18th century, it was merged with Poučník and called Karlštejn.
+Renamed Budňany in the 18th century, it was merged with Poučník and called Karlštejn.
 There is a golf club named after the castle nearby.